Rich Trouton, IT Technology Senior Consultant, SAP, discussed how SAP pivoted quickly to a remote workforce when faced with the COVID-19 epidemic.

 - Have a Plan B (and C).
 Having a Plan B and C is essential when things go even more sideways than you think they possibly can.

 - Talk to your people and make sure they’re OK.
 SAP management went to great lengths to keep the company as a whole in the loop on what was going on and how it affected us as a company.

-For more detail on the company's preparations and communications, register for JNUC now and search for the presentation.
+For more detail on the company's preparations and communications, watch the full SAP in the Haus video.
 Don't forget to wait until the end when you can download Trouton's speaker notes and slides!